Charmbracelet: Commercial performance

 Charmbracelet was initially slated for release in the US on December 10, 2002.
 However, the date was revised to December 3, 2002.
 It was released through Island Records and Carey's label MonarC Entertainment.
 A highly anticipated release, it debuted at number three on the US Billboard 200, with first-week sales of 241,000 units, more than the first-week sales of the critically panned Glitter soundtrack, but fewer than 1999's Rainbow, which sold 323,000 units in its first week.
 Next week, the album fell to number fourteen, despite selling a further 173,000 units.
 It stayed on the chart for 22 weeks.
 Charmbracelet was certified Platinum by the Recording Industry Association of America (RIAA) for shipments of one million units in the US.
 As of April 2013, the estimated sales of the album in the US (compiled by Nielsen Soundscan) were 1,166,000 copies which was a slight improvement over the sales of Glitter.

 In Canada, the album debuted and peaked on the Canadian Albums Chart at number 30.
 This placement was a decline in contrast to Glitter, which debuted at number four on the chart.
 It was certified Gold by the Canadian Recording Industry Association (CRIA) for shipments of 50,000 copies.
-On the week dated December 15, 2002, Chamrbracelet entered the Australian Albums Chart at its peak position of number 42.
+On the week dated December 15, 2002, Charmbracelet entered the Australian Albums Chart at its peak position of number 42.
 It exited the chart the next week, becoming one of Carey's lowest charting albums in the country.
 In Japan, Charmbracelet debuted at number four on the Oricon Albums Chart, its second-highest peak worldwide, and sold 63,365 units in its first week.
 The album spent another week at number four, and sold 71,206 units.
 It stayed on the charts for a total of 15 weeks and according to Oricon, has sold 240,440 copies.
 The Recording Industry Association of Japan (RIAJ) certified Charmbracelet platinum for shipments of 200,000 copies.